 Joy is a member of Wilson Elser's Asia, Product Liability, and Employment & Labor practices and serves on the firm's Diversity & Inclusion Committee.
 She is also active in the community and supports the Asian Pacific American Bar Association, Little Brothers Friends of the Elderly, and the Leukemia Lymphoma Society.

 During law school, Joy served as vice president of the Asian Pacific American Law Student Association.
-She was involved in the development of Loyola Law School's award-winning Diversity Program and was the first appointed Diversity Chair for the Student Bar Association.
-Joy was an extern for the Honorable Socrates P. Manoukian of the Superior Court of California, Santa Clara.
+She was the founder of Loyola Law School's award-winning Diversity Program and was the first appointed Diversity Chair for the Student Bar Association.
+Joy also served as a law clerk for the Honorable Socrates P. Manoukian in the Superior Court of California, Santa Clara.

 San Francisco's First “Retail Workers' Bill of Rights” Creates More Obligations for Retail Employers

 San Francisco Adopts Retail Workers' Bill of Rights

 The San Francisco Board of Supervisors has passed two ordinances, codified as Hours and Retention Protections for Formula Retail Employees, San Francisco Police Code Article 33F, and Fair Scheduling and Treatment of Formula Retail Employees, San Francisco Police Code Article 33G.
 Under the designation “Retail Workers' Bill of Rights, ” the new legislation will regulate employee hours, scheduling and retention and the treatment of part-time employees at certain standardized retail establishments in San Francisco.